alessandrofuda/seo-tools/README.md

 ### 3. scrape-keywords --> fetch 1400+ keywords from google serp
 cron: no
+TO DO: re-engineering using OOP

 ### 4. scrape inbound-links and monitoring it

+What does it do?

+*  crontab: every thuesday in the morning
+*  take links pages list --> from config.php file array
+*  for every page:

+	*  check if page is indexed by google
+ 	*  check if is there a noindex nofollow tag in header
+ 	*  check if link TO mysite is present in this page (-->Regex)
+	*  check if link TO mysite is follow or nofollow
+	*  send mail notification to admin mail

 under construction (--> cron 1 time a week)